nazunalika/linux-guide-and-hints/source/el/openldap.rst

    Enterprise Linux 8 dropped OpenLDAP.
 However, it has come back in 8.6 and is available from codeready or powertools on other derivatives.

+.. note:: EL 9 OpenLDAP

+   Enterprise Linux 9 has fully dropped OpenLDAP where there are no server packages normally built.
+In some EL distributions, openldap-servers is still built and provided in an extra repository.
+Rocky Linux 9 has openldap-servers in their plus repository.

 Installation
 ------------